smart-on-fhir/cumulus-library/docs/aws-setup.md

 - `CUMULUS_LIBRARY_DATABASE` : The name of the database Athena will use (`cumulus_library_sample_db` if using the sample DB)
 - `CUMULUS_LIBRARY_WORKGROUP` : the Athena workgroup to execute queries in (`cumulus_library_sample_db` if using the sample DB)

+### Overriding the query results location

+By default, Cumulus writes Athena query results (and derives the S3 location it uses for exports and file uploads) from the storage location configured on your Athena workgroup.
+If your workgroup does not enforce a results location, or you want to send results somewhere else, you can specify one explicitly:
+- `--athena-s3-staging-dir` (or the `AWS_ATHENA_S3_STAGING_DIR` environment
+variable) : an `s3://` path used as the staging location for query results.
+When set, this takes precedence over the workgroup's configured output location.

+Note that file uploads still read their encryption configuration from the workgroup, so uploading to Athena continues to require a workgroup that reports an encryption configuration, even when this override is set.

 Configuring environment variables on your system is out of scope of this document, but several guides are available elsewhere.
 [This guide](https://www.twilio.com/blog/how-to-set-environment-variables-html),